cesarvr/blog/content/post/istio-2.md

 This server will use the *port 8087* to serve its contents.

-To execute our script we need to configure the environment variables.
+To execute our script we need to configure the environment variables, ``TARGET_PORT`` to target the Python server and ``PORT`` the TCP port we want to listen to.

 ```sh
 export PORT=8080